C0rine/InitialsGAN/ELEGANT/Report.md

 ### Analysis of resuls
 CelebA dataset had really well aligned images for which the features have a clear location in the image (e.g. smile, bangs, beard).
 The ELEGANT even customly aligns the celebA dataset image (based on pupil location).
-In the case of the initials dataset we see that the images are not that well aligned and that their features aren't tied to specific locations
+In the case of the initials dataset we see that the images are not that well aligned and that their features aren't tied to specific locations.
+The letters still seems somewhat trainable as they will probably always occupy the same regions of the images and are a (sort of) restricted in their shape.
+The country however will mostly be related to the decorations around the letters.
+This is probably so noisy and so diverse that it is hard to capture.